 - Maximum Contaminant Level Goal (MCLG): The level of a contaminant in drinking water below which there is no known or expected risk to health.
 MCLGs allow for a margin of safety. - Maximum Contaminant Level (MCL): The highest level of a contaminant that is allowed in drinking water.
 MCLs are set as close to the MCLGs as feasible using the best available treatment technology. - Maximum Residual Disinfectant Level (MRDL): The highest level of a disinfectant allowed in drinking water.
-There is convincing evidence that addition of a disinfectant is necessary for control of microbial contaminants. - Maximum Residual Disinfectant Level Goal (MRDLG): The level of a drinking water disinfectant below which there is no known or

-- expected risk to health.
-MRDLGs do not reflect the benefits of the use of disinfectants to control microbial contaminants. - N/A: Not applicable - ND: not detectable at testing limit - ppb: parts per billion or micrograms per liter - ppm: parts per million or milligrams per liter - pCi/l: picocuries per liter (a measure of radioactivity). - Action Level (AL): The concentration of a contaminant which, if exceeded, triggers treatment or other requirements that a water system must follow.
+There is convincing evidence that addition of a disinfectant is necessary for control of microbial contaminants. - Maximum Residual Disinfectant Level Goal (MRDLG): The level of a drinking water disinfectant below which there is no known or expected risk to health.
+MRDLGs do not reflect the benefits of the use of disinfectants to control microbial contaminants. - N/A: Not applicable - ND: not detectable at testing limit - ppb: parts per billion or micrograms per liter - ppm: parts per million or milligrams per liter - ug/l: The term ug/l refers to micrograms per liter and is a measure of a concentration.
+It is more commonly known as parts per billion (ppb). - pCi/l: picocuries per liter (a measure of radioactivity). - Action Level (AL): The concentration of a contaminant which, if exceeded, triggers treatment or other requirements that a water system must follow.